 - 1. Monitoring Review Notice signed by writer/as submitted to Provider (best practice to copy SSCCs when sending to Provider). - 2.
 Email/Letter if Monitoring Review was rescheduled (best practice to copy SSCCs when sending to Provider). - 3.
 Administrative Review documents obtained (each SSCC will request any documents beyond to what "ALL" SSCCs require). - 4.
 SSCC Joint Monitoring Tool(s) completed (Facility Sample, Personnel Records Monitoring Review, Client Records Monitoring Review, Caregiver/Foster Parent Records Monitoring Review, Criminal Background History Tracking(s), and Administrative Review). - 5.
 Exit interview signature form completed/signed by Provider (signed by all participants) - 6.
 Approval verification from Director or designee for Monitoring Report. - 7.
 Monitoring Report signed by writer/as submitted to Provider (best practice to copy SSCCs when sending to Provider). - 8.
 Provider's response to Monitoring Report if disputing Monitoring Report/Observations. - 9.
-SSCC's response to Provider, if Provider is disputing the Monitoring Report (best practice to copy other SSCCs when sending to Provider). - 10.
-Letter approving Provider's PQI Plans with PQI Plans (best practice to copy SSCCs when sending to Provider). - 11.
+SSCC's response to Provider, if Provider is disputing the Monitoring Report (best practice to copy other SSCCs when sending to Provider).

+- 10. Letter approving Provider's PQI Plans with PQI Plans (best practice to copy SSCCs when sending to Provider). - 11.
 Approved PQI Plans (each one requested/approved).

-SSCCs Staff Training
+SSCC Staff Training

-- 1. On an on-going basis the SSCCs will coordinate joint staff training and/or meetings to review the SSCC Joint Monitoring Review process. - 2.
-SSCCs staff will have access to the joint staff training information for reference during the Monitoring Review Process.
+- 1. On an on-going basis the SSCCs will coordinate joint staff training and/or meetings to review the SSCC Joint Monitoring Review process (i.e., joint monitoring tool, assignment of Providers, etc.). - 2.
+SSCC's staff will have access to the joint staff training information for reference during the Monitoring Review Process.